Following on from my ‘SEND VCB: What is looks like for us‘ I thought it would be useful to talk a little bit about the actual impact of SEND VCB.

 I cannot begin to imagine what it is like for her.
 How do you emotionally deal with the knowledge that you have hurt and injured your mum?
 In reality the simple answer to this is, not very well, not very well at all!

 She is often so remorseful that she is left in a sobbing heap!
-She is so upset with herself and her perception is that she is a ‘monster’ and that she ‘deserves to put on the streets’!
+She is so upset with herself and her perception of herself is that she is a ‘monster’ and that she ‘deserves to put on the streets’!
 This breaks my heart to see her in such distress!
 What is even more heart wrenching is when she is feeling so low about herself and what she has done, that it brings her to such a dark place where she wants to kill herself!
 There have sadly been occasions where I’ve had to talk her round to handing me a knife that she is threatening to stab herself with.

 The VCB has totally shattered her already desperately low self-esteem.